BPC-157HealingPeptidesResearch

 • BPC-157 activates two distinct angiogenesis cascades: VEGFR2-PI3K-Akt-eNOS and Src-caveolin-1-eNOS (PMC, 2025).

-• The most-used research dose is 250–500 mcg/day subcutaneous; oral administration is viable due to peptide stability in gastric acid for 24+ hours.
+• The most-used research dose is 250-500 mcg/day subq; oral is viable because the peptide is stable in gastric acid for 24+ hours.

-• FDA Category 2 status (2023) prohibits commercial compounding.
+• FDA Category 2 status (2023) blocks commercial compounding.
 WADA bans it in competitive sport.

 What Is BPC-157 and Where Does It Come From?

-BPC-157 — Body Protective Compound 157 — is a synthetic pentadecapeptide derived from a protein sequence found in human gastric juice.
-Its full amino acid sequence is Gly-Glu-Pro-Pro-Pro-Gly-Lys-Pro-Ala-Asp-Asp-Ala-Gly-Leu-Val — 15 residues, stable in gastric acid for over 24 hours, which is why oral delivery remains viable and why its earliest research applications focused on gastrointestinal repair (MDPI Pharmaceuticals, 2025).
+BPC-157 (Body Protective Compound 157) is a synthetic pentadecapeptide pulled from a sequence found in human gastric juice.
+The full chain is 'Gly-Glu-Pro-Pro-Pro-Gly-Lys-Pro-Ala-Asp-Asp-Ala-Gly-Leu-Val', 15 residues, stable in gastric acid for over 24 hours.
+That stability is why oral dosing actually works and why the earliest research focused on gut repair (MDPI Pharmaceuticals, 2025).

-Unlike endogenous peptides that fluctuate with diet or stress, BPC-157 is an entirely synthetic compound.
-It doesn't exist at measurable concentrations in circulating blood.
-It appears as an isolated gastric fragment, which is why its normal physiological role — and what happens when it's administered exogenously at therapeutic doses — is still being characterised.
+Unlike endogenous peptides that move with diet or stress, BPC-157 is fully synthetic.
+It doesn't show up at measurable concentrations in circulating blood.
+It exists as an isolated gastric fragment, so its normal physiological role, and what happens when you pin it exogenously at therapeutic doses, is still being characterised.

 How Does BPC-157 Work?
 Four Distinct Mechanisms